crunaprotocol/cruna-protocol/README.md

 * **Customizable Security**: Tailor Cruna Vault's robust security features, like Protectors and Sentinels, to fit the unique needs of your NFT project or platform.
 * **Brand Integration**: Seamlessly integrate Cruna Vault's functionalities into your NFTs while maintaining your brand identity.
-Trust and Assurance: Offer your users and collectors an added layer of security, increasing trust and value in your NFT offerings.
+* **Trust and Assurance**: Offer your users and collectors an added layer of security, increasing trust and value in your NFT offerings.

 **For Collectors and Investors:**